typhonjs-fvtt-scratch/demo-rollup-module/README.md

 ## Why:

-Foundry embraces modern Javascript / ES Modules (ESM) support, so why not choose a bundler / build tool that does so as well.
+Foundry VTT embraces modern Javascript / ES Modules (ESM) support, so why not choose a bundler / build tool that does so as well.
 Rollup is performant with excellent [tree-shaking](https://rollupjs.org/guide/en/#tree-shaking) support for delivering reduced sized modules with the latest ESM features.
 For a full description of this demo repo / module please refer to the [wiki](https://github.com/typhonjs-fvtt/demo-rollup-module/wiki).
 Below are the highlights.